UK Sport Statue

 - Diptych/Triptych: Statue featuring 2 or 3 figures respectively, as opposed to the more usual single figure.
-More generally an artwork that comes in 2 or 3 separate but mutually dependent parts.
+More generally an artwork that would be viewed and considered as a single artwork, but comes in 2 or 3 separate but mutually dependent parts.

 - Lost-wax Method: A method of casting metal sculpture; one of the most common approaches used to cast a bronze statue.
 First, an original sculpture is made of clay or another malleable material.
 Next a negative mould of the original sculpture is made, often of plaster.
 This negative mould then has wax poured into it to create a second sculpture or positive.
 The wax sculpture then has another mould constructed around it of ceramic and is then placed in a kiln causing the wax to burn away leaving a second negative mould, hence the lost-wax method.
 The molten bronze is then poured into the space vacated by the wax and the final statue is produced.

-Inclusion and Exclusion Criteria for our Statue Database
+Inclusion, Exclusion and Definition Criteria for our Statue Database

-This website aims to eventually record all figurative statues of sportsmen and women.
-Though our associated research is primarily interested in subject-specific statues, we will also be recording statues of non-specific sporting participants.
+This website aims to eventually record all figurative statues of sportsmen and women, that have been erected primarily to honour of their achievements in sport.
+Though our associated research is primarily interested in subject-specific statues, we will also be recording statues that depict non-subject-specific sporting participants or fans in action.
 A further criterion is that the statues are, or have been publicly accessible, or at the very least publicly visible, and are intended to be permanent installations.
 We aim to record statues that have fulfilled these criteria at some point in time, even if they have been subsequently removed, stolen or destroyed.

 As such, we do NOT feature the following